Łosice County

 Łosice County (powiat łosicki) is a unit of territorial administration and local government (powiat) in Masovian Voivodeship, east-central Poland.
-It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
+It came into being on 1 January 1999 as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and only town is Łosice, which lies 118 km east of Warsaw.

 The county covers an area of 771.77 km2.
 As of 2019, its total population is 30,395, out of which the population of Łosice is 7,049 and the rural population is 23,846.

 Neighbouring counties

-Łosice County is bordered by Siemiatycze County to the north, Biała Podlaska County to the south-east and Siedlce County to the west.
+Łosice County is bordered by Siemiatycze County to the north, Biała County to the south-east and Siedlce County to the west.

 Administrative division

 The county is subdivided into six gminas (one urban-rural and five rural).
 These are listed in the following table, in descending order of population.